aquakaya/base-teste/README.md

 ---

-⚠️ Avertissement
+⚠️ Disclaimer

-🔒 Ce bot n’est pas affilié à WhatsApp Inc. Utilisez-le à vos propres risques.
+🔒 This bot is not affiliated with WhatsApp Inc. Use at your own risk.

-🔒 Une mauvaise utilisation peut entraîner la suspension de votre compte WhatsApp.
+🔒 Misuse can lead to WhatsApp account bans.

-🔒 Le développeur n’est pas responsable des suspensions ou d'une mauvaise utilisation. créer par KAYA
+🔒 The developer is not responsible for bans or misuse.

 ---